 As a CFO or finance executive, you likely know that outsourcing your Finance & Accounting processes can be an easy and effective way to drive significant savings.
-But done well, a Finance & Accounting Outsourcing (FAO) provider can do so much more for your business, freeing you from many of the headaches that plague today’s CFOs and enabling you to drive business results rather than simply report them.
+But done well, a Finance & Accounting Outsourcing (FAO) provider can do so much more for your business, freeing you from many of the headaches and challenges that plague today’s CFOs and enabling you to drive business results rather than simply report them.
 But what exactly are the challenges of today's CFOs?

-Below are just a few of the challenges afflicting modern-day finance organizations and a description of how partnering with an FAO provider can help.
+Below are just a few of the challenges of today's CFOs afflicting modern-day finance organizations and a description of how partnering with an FAO provider can help.

 Challenge #1: Limited Resources & Lean Accounting Teams

 In today’s tumultuous business environment, it’s more important than ever for a company to remain agile.
 Resources, both talent, and capital should be invested in areas that will help to differentiate the business.
 The Finance & Accounting function, no matter how well run, rarely plays a role in differentiating one business from the next.
 Why not give part (or all) the transactional accounting function to someone who can run it more effectively for a fraction of the cost?

 Companies are asking financial leaders to do more with less consistently now, and between the need to cut costs and fill chronically open accounting positions, CFOs are left with a challenge to do the impossible.
 Outsourcing provides leaders the opportunity to retain workload while cutting costs and direct limited resources (both people and time) to the things that are top priority for the growth of the business.

 Just Started Looking into FAO?
 Read This First: Finance & Accounting Outsourcing 101

 Pain Point #2: Disparate Systems & Unused Technology